CPK Insurance

 • Ohio commercial auto policies must meet the stated minimum liability limits of $25,000/$50,000/$25,000 for covered vehicles used in the business.

-• Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting yard space, warehouse space, or office space.
+• Most commercial leases in Ohio require proof of general liability coverage, which can matter when renting yard space, warehouse space, or office space.

 • Insurance buyers should be ready to show policy evidence that supports general liability, workers' compensation, and commercial auto minimums when a landlord, project owner, or contractor asks for documentation.